danieldandre/js-practice/week4/modules/exercises.md

 ![Read about strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)

 - What is it?
 What does it do?
 (Explain it to me in person)
+A: Strict mode makes JS more strict about code as it turns on extra rules and warnings to avoid siletn errors or bugs.
+This mode blocks certain actions like using reserved keywords for variable names.
+Debugging gets easier since it will throw more errors.

 - Do you need it to implement it in your modules?
 If so, how do you do it?

+It's not exactly necessary to implement this in my code but since I'm using ES modules, such as import and export, strict mode is automatically enabled for that entire module.
+To enable strick mode all that's needed to do is write "use strict" at the top of the file or top of a function.